Part II: Data Analysis Methods in Quantitative Research

 In the diagram below, we see that 95.5% of our data falls within 2 SDs of the mean.
 That’s good!
 And, 99.7% falls within 3 SDs.
 This is consistent with a normal distribution of our data.

 Hot Tip!
 Descriptive statistics (percentages, means, SDs) are most often used to describe sample characteristics.
 This helps to document features such as response rates.
-They are seldom every used to answer research questions – inferential statistics are used for that purpose (Polit & Beck, 2021).
+They are seldom ever used to answer research questions – inferential statistics are used for that purpose (Polit & Beck, 2021).

 Correlation: Relationships between two research variables are called correlations.
 Remember, correlation is not cause-and-effect.